17 December 2008

 *Giving part of what we produce to those in need

-*Offer space & voice for organizations/associations or individuals who seek justice, both locally & globally ("social fair" at prayer week or other events)
+*Offer space & voice for organizations/associations or individuals who seek justice, both locally & globally ("social fair" at prayer week or other events for example)

 *Encourage and support others to do the same in other places